-Seeding shall be used for National Teams, Interclub and Masters championships.
+Seeding shall be used for Interclub, National Teams and Masters World Lifesaving Championships.
 For pool events, competitors' times at competitions within the period beginning with the first day of the last World Lifesaving Championships to the entry deadline for the upcoming World Lifesaving Championships, shall be submitted on the entry forms.
 Times are required to be submitted for both individual and team events.
 Competitors and teams shall be ranked according to the entry times.